CoverRight’s Mission and Editorial Guidelines.

 People with traditional Medicare have access to any doctor or hospital that accepts Medicare, anywhere in the United States.
 That’s the vast majority of doctors and virtually all hospitals.

 In contrast, Medicare Advantage enrollees can access providers only through more limited provider networks.
-All Medicare Advantage plans are required to have such networks for doctors, hospitals, and other providers.
+All Medicare Advantage plans must have such networks for doctors, hospitals, and other providers.

-The worst available Medicare Advantage plans are ones that have questionable or narrow doctor networks.
-This could potentially be especially problematic for beneficiaries who live in rural areas or who require specialized care that may not be available within the network.
+The worst available Medicare Advantage plans have questionable or narrow doctor networks.
+This could be especially problematic for beneficiaries who live in rural areas or require specialized care that may not be available within the network.

 Provider participation in insurance carrier networks can vary greatly.
-A 2017 analysis found that Medicare Advantage networks included fewer than half (46%) of all Medicare physicians in a given county, on average.
-In addition, the Centers for Medicare and Medicaid Services (CMS), which administers Medicare Advantage plans, has also noted that some plans have not been in compliance in recent years with “network adequacy” standards.
+A 2017 analysis found that on average, Medicare Advantage networks included fewer than half (46%) of all Medicare physicians in a given county.
+In addition, the Centers for Medicare and Medicaid Services (CMS), which administers Medicare Advantage plans, has also noted that some plans have not complied with “network adequacy” standards in recent years.

-While a narrow network is not necessarily negative (it does allow some plans to better manage your care) – it’s important to always check your doctors and any potential facilities you may use before enrolling.
-Some carriers are known for having a broader network than others, so you should always review these particularly if you intend to travel across states a lot.
+While a narrow network is not necessarily negative (it does allow some plans to manage your care better) – it’s important always to check your doctors and any potential facilities you may use before enrolling.
+Some carriers are known for having a broader network than others, so you should always review these, particularly if you intend to travel across states a lot.

 Low CMS Star Ratings

 Finally, Medicare Advantage plans often have lower quality ratings than traditional Medicare.
-The Centers for Medicare and Medicaid Services (CMS) rates Medicare Advantage plans on a five-star scale based on factors such as customer service, member experience, and healthcare quality.
+The Centers for Medicare and Medicaid Services (CMS) rates Medicare Advantage plans on a five-star scale based on customer service, member experience, and healthcare quality.

-In recent years, a number of Medicare Advantage plans have received three stars or less and there has been an overall decline in star ratings.
-This suggests that the Medicare Advantage plan may not be providing an adequate level of quality care than other plans.
+In recent years, a number of Medicare Advantage plans have received three stars or less, and star ratings have declined overall.
+This suggests that the Medicare Advantage plan may not be providing an adequate quality care compared to other plans.

-For the 6 largest Medicare Advantage insurance carriers, the ratings were as follows:
+For the six largest Medicare Advantage insurance carriers, the ratings were as follows:

-Most plans are provided a star ratings unless they are ‘too new’ to be rated by CMS as there is not enough historical data.
-When you are making a decision between two similar plans, this may be the deciding factor for you.
-For plans that have no star rating yet – look to review if the insurance carrier has other plans and what the average rating might be for those to get a sense of how good the carrier is overall.
+Most plans provide a star rating unless they are ‘too new’ to be rated by CMS if there is insufficient historical data.
+This may be your deciding factor when deciding between two similar plans.
+For plans with no star rating yet, review if the insurance carrier has other plans and what the average rating might be so that those can get a sense of how good the carrier is overall.

-While Medicare Advantage plans generally offer great solution for cost conscious consumers with low copays for day-to-day healthcare services such as primary care doctor visits (many plans have $0 copay for seeing your doctor) some expensive items and services have the same cost share as Original Medicare:
+While Medicare Advantage plans generally offer great solutions for cost-conscious consumers with low copays for day-to-day healthcare services such as primary care doctor visits (many plans have $0 copay for seeing your doctor), some expensive items and services have the same cost share as Original Medicare:

 These include:

-• Durable Medical Equipment: Medical equipment is one of the most expensive items you can run into.
-Nearly every Medicare Advantage plan will have a cost share of 20% for most durable medical equipment.
-These costly items range from a CPAP or oxygen machine to wheelchairs and mobility devices.
+• Durable Medical Equipment: Medical equipment is one of the most expensive items you can buy.
+Nearly every Medicare Advantage plan will have a cost share of 20% for most durable medical equipment, which ranges from a CPAP or oxygen machine to wheelchairs and mobility devices.

 • Part B Drugs: Another high cost can be drugs administered in the doctor’s office.
 These medications are typically injections or infusion drugs such as chemotherapy for cancer.
 Like DME, these costs will be 20% on nearly every Medicare Advantage program.
 Medicines filled at a pharmacy will be covered under Medicare Part D and your plan’s prescription drug coverage.